akashverma712/Odoo_TransitOps/README.md

     │   └── src/pages/       # + Drivers, Vehicles, Trips, Reports (scaffolded)
     └── organizations/       # Organization-facing app: login, register, dashboard
 ```

 ---

-## ✅ Live Features (working end-to-end)

-- 🏢 **Organization Registration** — multi-field onboarding with duplicate-org checks and bcrypt-hashed passwords
-- 🔐 **Authentication** — JWT issued as an httpOnly cookie on login, verified by middleware on protected routes
-- 👤 **Session Management** — `GET /me` profile fetch and `POST /logout`
-- 🧑‍💼 **Role-Based Staff Accounts** — organizations can add employees under defined roles (Fleet Manager, Dispatcher, Safety Officer, Financial Analyst), enforced unique per role per org
-- 📊 **Officer Dashboard** (`frontend/Officer`) — main dashboard UI, fully connected to the endpoints above (see screenshot)

-## 🧩 Built but Not Yet Wired Up

-The backend has controller + migration logic already written for these modules, but their routes aren't mounted in `server.js` yet, so they aren't reachable via the API:

-- Drivers, Vehicles, Trips
-- Fuel logs, Maintenance
-- Documents, Notifications, Settings, Dashboard stats

-Mounting these is mostly a matter of importing and registering the existing route files in `server.js` — the underlying logic is already there.

-## 🗺️ Planned / In Progress on the Frontend

-- `frontend/Officer`: Drivers, Vehicles, Trips, and Reports pages are scaffolded (empty) — not yet built out
-- `frontend/organizations`: the dashboard currently calls an `/api/organization/employees` endpoint that doesn't exist yet on the backend, so the employee list won't load until that route is added
-- The two frontend apps (`Officer` and `organizations`) overlap significantly (both have login/register/dashboard for orgs) — worth consolidating into one app going forward

-Contributions toward any of the above are very welcome — see [Contributing](#-contributing).

----